suurjaak/grepros/README.md

 '*' wildcards in other arguments use simple globbing as zero or more characters, target matches if any value matches.

+Note that some expressions may need to be quoted to avoid shell auto-unescaping or auto-expanding them, e.g. `linear.x=2.?5` should be given as `"linear.x=2\.?5"`.

 Installation
 ------------